alexkimin/React-Redux-Study/README.md

   - I used [react-perf-devtool](https://github.com/nitin42/react-perf-devtool/blob/master/README.md) extension to check performance enhancement in number of ms.
     - I realized that if I follow general rules, then the performance will follow.
     - Mind rerendering, especially due to redux-store updating
-    - Don't connect unnecessary state or dispatches to props, split it into smaller component.
+    - Don't connect unnecessary states to props, split it into smaller component.
     - Splitting components and logic functions.
   - maybe will try [recompose](https://github.com/acdlite/recompose)
 - **Offline-First Architecture**